maiaiia/uni-lecture-notes/Sem II/OS/Barriers.md

 Date: April 17th, 2025
 ___

-Analogy: Like the bus at the airport, it waits for all travellers to get in.
+Analogy: Like a bus at the airport waits for all travellers to get in before departing, a barrier waits for all threads to reach it before allowing them to go past a certain point

 >[!example]
 >Add all the numbers in an array as if in a binary tree